AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/megasign.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Send a Document in Bulk with Mega Sign
+# Collecting Signatures in Bulk

-Send an individual document for signature to many people at once using a csv.
+Send an individual document for signature to many people at once using a csv file.
 >[!VIDEO](https://video.tv.adobe.com/v/33655?hidetitle=true)